orsonteodoro/oiledmachine-overlay/CONTRIBUTING.md

   - Long processing should be -O3 except when unit tests fail or when bugs manifest.
 If a bug is encountered, the -O* should be downgraded until the bug disappears.
-  - -Ofast can only be used in artistic packages but not in financial and not in life-support packages.
+  - -Ofast can be used in artistic packages but not in financial and not in life-support packages.
 It should be filtered out in those contexts.

 * Auto bumping: